 Contents

-“Hang in there” is a very common idiomatic phrase that is used in everyday conversation and writing.
-Here you will find the meaning of this figurative phrase, in addition to the story behind its origin.
-You will also find multiple examples of how to properly use this phrase in conversations/statements and some more literal ways to convey the same thought.
+“Hang in there” is a common idiomatic phrase used in everyday conversation and writing.
+This reference will provide the meaning of the phrase, its origin story, examples of proper usage, and some alternative ways to express the same idea.

 Hang In There Meaning